-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Articles of Incorporation of Registrant, as amended 3.2 Bylaws of Registrant, as amended 4.1 Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Jeff M. Bishop 4.2 Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Kyle Dennis 4.3 Convertible Promissory Note, dated October 17, 2019, issued by Registrant in favor of Jason Bond 4.4 Promissory Note, Paycheck Protection Program, dated April 28, 2020, issued by Registrant in favor of Bank of the West 4.5 Loan Authorization and Agreement, dated May 30, 2020, by and between Registrant and the U.S. Small Business Administration 4.6 Form of Stock Certificate 5.1 Opinion of Greenberg Traurig, LLP 10.1† Grove, Inc. 2019 Incentive Stock Plan (Amended and Restated as of January 31, 2019) 10.2† Form of Nonqualified Stock Option Agreement 10.3 Securities Purchase Agreement, dated as of April 29, 2019, by and between the Registrant and Allan Marshall 16.1 Letter of RBSM LLP.
-21.1 Subsidiaries of the Registrant 23.1 Consent of Auditors 23.2 Consent of Auditors 23.3 Consent of Greenberg Traurig, LLP (included in Exhibit 5.1) 24.1 Powers of Attorney (included on Signature Page)

-^{}To be filed by amendment
+Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 2.1 Agreement and Plan of Merger Infusionz LLC 2.2 Securities Purchase Agreement, dated as of April 26, 2019, by and among the Company, Steam Distribution, LLC, HAVZ, LLC, One Hit Wonder, Inc., One Hit Wond er Holdings, LLC, Robert Hackett and Nikolaos Voudouris 3.1 Articles of Incorporation of Registrant, as amended 3.2 Bylaws of Registrant, as amended 4.1 Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Jeff M. Bishop 4.2 Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Kyle Dennis 4.3 Convertible Promissory Note, dated October 17, 2019, issued by Registrant in favor of Jason Bond 4.4 Promissory Note, Paycheck Protection Program, dated April 28, 2020, issued by Registrant in favor of Bank of the West 4.5 Loan Authorization and Agreement, dated May 30, 2020, by and between Registrant and the U.S. Small Business Administration 4.6 Form of Stock Certificate 4.7 Promissory Note, Paycheck Protection Program, dated May 13, 2020, issued by Infusionz LLC in favor of Newtek Small Business Finance, LLC 4.8 Form of Representative's Warrant Agreement 5.1 Opinion of Greenberg Traurig, LLP 10.1† Grove, Inc. 2019 Incentive Stock Plan (Amended and Restated as of February 8, 2021) 10.2† Form of Nongualified Stock Option Agreement 10.3 Securities Purchase Agreement, dated as of April 29, 2019, by and between the Registrant and Allan Marshall 10.4 Securities Purchase Agreement, dated as of February 2, 2021, by and between the Registrant and Allan Marshall 10.5 Employment Agreement dated February 1, 2021 between the Company and Andrew J. 10.6 Employment Agreement dated March 15, 2021 between the Company and Allan Marshall 10.7† Executive Employment Agreement dated May 3, 2021 between the Company and Robert Hackett 10.8 Audit Committee Charter 10.9 Compensation Committee Charter 10.10 Nominating Committee Charter 14.1 Code of Business Conduct and Ethics 14.2 Whistleblower Policy 16.1 Letter of RBSM LLP 21.1 Subsidiaries of the Registrant 23.1 Consent of Auditors 23.2 Consent of Auditors 23.3 Consent of Greenberg Traurig, LLP (included in Exhibit 5.1) 24.1 Powers of Attorney (included on Signature Page) To be filed by amendment